relardev/go-pattern-implement/README.md

 # Component Generator

-This tool generates implementation for given input code(interface, function definition, etc.), for example when you want to implement caching wrapper for given interface you can pass your interface to `go-component-generator` and get implementation.
+This tool generates implementation for given code(interface, function definition, etc.), for example when you want to implement caching wrapper for given interface you can pass your interface to `go-component-generator` and get implementation.

 ```
-> cat inputs/user_repo
+> cat inputs/cache

 type Repo interface {
 	Get(context.Context, string) (User, error)